 Over the last decade Friends of the Cancer Centre has put over £5.5 million back into the hospital supporting staff and patients through the work that we do.

 2017 was a landmark year for the charity as we funded a total of 31 additional members of staff, the most ever funded by the charity.
-Our Urology Clinical Nurse Specialist, Shelley Anderson (pictured) was one of the latest additions to the team.
+Our Urology Clinical Nurse Specialist, Shelley Mooney (pictured) was one of the latest additions to the team.